djacobow/spinkler/HARDWARE.md

 ## Hardware Description

-The hardware for the SPinkler is not very from the Open Sprinkler Project or really any triac sprinkler board for that matter.
+The hardware for the SPinkler is not very different from the Open Sprinkler Project or really any triac sprinkler board for that matter.
 The difference here is really form factor and an LCD display.